MikeMurf/23-Final-Project/README.md

 * **Evaluation of Polynomial Regression Models**
 The “Polynomial Regression” article [2] deals with the issue of choosing an optimal model.
 To answer this question, we needed to understand the **bias** vs **variance** trade-off.

 * **Bias** refers to the error due to the model’s simplistic assumptions in fitting the data.
-A high bias means that the model is unable to capture the patterns in the data and this results in under-fitting the model to the data points.
+A high bias means that the model is unable to capture the patterns in the data and this results in **under-fitting the model to the data points**.

 * **Variance** refers to the error due to the complex model trying to fit the data.
-High variance means the model passes through most of the data points and it results in over-fitting the data to the data points.
+High variance means the model passes through most of the data points and it results in **over-fitting the data to the data points**.

 **Ideally, a machine learning model should have low variance and low bias.**

 **But practically it’s impossible to have both.
-Therefore, to achieve a good model that performs well both on the training and unseen data, a trade-off is made between Bias and Variance.**
+Therefore, to achieve a good model that performs well on both the training and unseen data, a trade-off is made between Bias and Variance.**

 ## 7. Evaluation of Machine Learning Models – Results and Conclusions